-Rod McCormick is a Professor of Crafts in the College of Art and Design at the University of the Arts.
+Rod McCormick is a professor of Craft + Material Studies in the College of Art, Media & Design at the University of the Arts.
 He received his BFA from Tyler School of Art in 1974 and his MFA from Rhode Island School of Design in 1978.

 Rod is a metalsmith, sculptor and jeweler.
 His original passion was for metal (copper, bronze, aluminum, steel, silver, gold) and for metalworking (fabrication, hammering, casting, chasing, repoussé, soldering, welding).
 Since 1990 he has also been involved with the application of computer-aided design and computer-aided making to the work of the individual craftsperson, and now much of his work is executed using digital processes such as 3D printing and rapid prototyping.
 He draws his inspiration from process—from 19th century sheet metal patternmaking as well as contemporary 3D computer modeling programs.
 His current work is jewelry—sensuous forms designed digitally and made of acrylic resin using an EnvisonTEC Perfactory® 3D printer.